jgerontis/sg-music-walk/privacy_policy.md

 **Effective Date:** 01/09/2024

-Thank you for using SG Music Walk Walk (SG Music Walk)!
+Thank you for using SG Music Walk!
 This Privacy Policy is intended to inform you about the types of information we do not collect when you use our app.

 ## 1. No Collection of Personal Information